destoer/Cs2Jailbreak/README.md

 NOTE: this plugin only operates correctly on linux

-windows has a couple of places where a !is_windows() check wraps buggy code
+windows has a couple of places where a !IsWindows() check wraps buggy code namely OnTakeDamage

 # Warden TODO
-Warden Laser and T laser
+T laser

 Auto unstuck

 Handicap

 Warden Ring

-Refactor stat API

 # LR TODO
 Port crash, sumo